 In addition to toxic exposures, our team routinely counsels clients on a wide array of product-recall issues.
 Our attorneys have successfully worked with an international manufacturer of security devices, an international manufacturer of electrical products, and several food manufacturers and distributors on product recalls and withdrawals.
 From the initial investigation and evaluation to the development of an effective internal and external communication plan to giving full and appropriate notice to actual and potential customers, our cross-disciplinary team addresses all aspects of a recall with the goal of a successful defense should a products liability case be brought and litigated.

 Our team has extensive experience representing defendants who find themselves involved in multi-plaintiff torts arising out of a wide variety of circumstances.
 Our attorneys have been handling mass tort cases for over 35 years and provide clients with the experience and counsel needed to get results.

 Specific examples of our attorneys’ experience include:

 - Represented a local municipality in connection with the disposal of chemicals at a landfill by various companies with alleged personal injuries and diminution of property value.

-- Defended through discovery and trial preparation a propane distributor in matters arising from an explosion resulting in multiple deaths, injuries and property damage.
+- Defended a propane distributor through discovery and trial preparation in matters arising from an explosion that resulted in multiple deaths, injuries, and property damage.

 - Represented a government authority in multiple mass torts, including alleged personal injuries and property damage arising from hazardous waste sites and improper operations resulting in flooding and property damage.